Jump to content

 Share

-In mid-March, Ted Ehrlich and I spent a few days backpacking in the Maze District of Canyonlands National Park.
-The Maze is frequently referred to as one of the most remote spots in the lower 48, and though I’m not sure how exactly it ranks on that scale, it did require some significant of amounts of off-highway driving to reach.
+A few years ago and to follow up on a previous Utah hiking trip, Ted Ehrlich and I spent a few days backpacking in the Maze District of Canyonlands National Park.
+The Maze is frequently referred to as one of the most remote spots in the lower 48, and though I’m not sure how exactly it ranks on that scale, it did require some significant amounts of off-highway driving to reach.

 Backpacking in the Maze District, Canyonlands National Park Utah